David Kang: Career

 Following the incident, Kang earned a Master of Business Administration from the University of Technology Sydney and a Bachelor of Laws with honours from the Sydney Law School.

 Legal career

 Despite having been found guilty of a crime, the New South Wales Bar Association found that Kang was a "fit and proper person", with the president of the New South Wales Bar Association remarking that he had "served his time", admitting him as a barrister in 2004.
-Kang practises as a barrister, specialising in criminal law, commercial and corporations law, equity, and medical negligence, at Ada Evans Chambers in Sydney.
+Kang practices as a barrister, specialising in criminal law, commercial and corporations law, equity, and medical negligence, at Ada Evans Chambers in Sydney.

 Personal life

-Kang is married with two children.
+Kang is married and has two children.
 His interests, as listed on his chambers website, include tennis, soccer, and swimming.